Minimalistic/React-Vagrant-Machine/README.md

 `ng new my-angular-app`

-Once that completes, you can `cd my-angular-app` in to your app folder and run `ng serve --open` to start the app server.
+Once that completes, you can:

+`cd my-angular-app` in to your app folder and run:

+`ng serve --open` to start the app server.

 At this point, the app should be running at `http://localhost:4200/` and you can navigate to it using your web browser.

-This virtual machine also has a pre-configured shared folder called `/shared_vagrant_folder` which then allows you to add or remove files from the environment.
+This virtual machine also has a pre-configured shared folder called `/shared_vagrant_folder` which then allows you to share files between the virtual machine and your OS.